devkodama/PACS-Assistant/README.md

 ## New keyboard shortcuts

-PACS Assistant provides several new keyboard shortcuts (hotkeys) for working with PowerScribe and EI.
-Most of these keys will work when the mouse is hovering over the Powerscribe, EI, Epic, or PACS Assistant windows.
+PACS Assistant provides several new keyboard shortcuts (hotkeys) for working with EI and PowerScribe.
+Most of these keys will work when the mouse is hovering over the EI, Powerscribe, Epic, or PACS Assistant windows.

 ### CapsLock key